Magnesium: Organic chemistry

-When burning in air, magnesium produces a brilliant-white light that includes strong ultraviolet wavelengths.
-Magnesium powder (flash powder) was used for subject illumination in the early days of photography.
-Later, magnesium filament was used in electrically ignited single-use photography flashbulbs.
-Magnesium powder is used in fireworks and marine flares where a brilliant white light is required.
-It was also used for various theatrical effects, such as lightning, pistol flashes, and supernatural appearances.
+Complexes of dimagnesium(I) have been observed.

 Detection in solution

 The presence of magnesium ions can be detected by the addition of ammonium chloride, ammonium hydroxide and monosodium phosphate to an aqueous or dilute HCl solution of the salt.
 The formation of a white precipitate indicates the presence of magnesium ions.

-Azo violet dye can also be used which turns deep blue in the presence of an alkaline solution of magnesium salt.
+Azo violet dye can also be used, turning deep blue in the presence of an alkaline solution of magnesium salt.
 The color is due to the adsorption of azo violet by Mg(OH)2.